msayson/Rails5_GoogleOAuth2/README.md

 GOOGLE_CLIENT_SECRET: 'Enter the Google client secret for your project'
 ```

+Note that Google OAuth requires verification of website ownership before it will accept Google authentication requests.
+See [https://developers.google.com/identity/protocols/OAuth2](https://developers.google.com/identity/protocols/OAuth2) for the latest instructions on how to verify your website.

 ### How to run the app locally (port 3000)

 ```bash